archbardinexile/BGCL/players.md

 ##### **Quests**

-- [ ] Procure a stonelock weapon for Captain *Bhaldrom Anchorheart*.
+- [ ] Procure a gemlock weapon for Captain *Bhaldrom Anchorheart*.
-  - [x] Discover where the triple-barrelled stonelock rifle is stored.
+  - [x] Discover where the triple-barrelled gemlock rifle is stored.
   - [ ] (Optional) Steal the rifle from the warehouse on Ingenium.

+---

 ### *Bantonio Anderas* (Rachael)